taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Jenkins: The Definitive Guide by John Smart
 - Learning Continuous Integration with Jenkins by Nikhil Pathania

+### Infrastructure as Code (IaC)

+- Infrastructure as Code: Dynamic Systems for the Cloud Age (2nd, 2021) by Kief Morris
+- Terraform: Up & Running: Writing Infrastructure as Code (3rd, 2022) by Yevgeniy Brikman
+- Infrastructure as Code, Patterns and Practices: With Examples in Python and Terraform (2022) by Rosemary Wang
+- Infrastructure as Code (IAC) Cookbook by Pierre Pomes and Stephane Jourdan

 ### Container

 Docker